 Velvet can withstand wear and tear, all thanks to its tight weave and low pile.
 Plus, it can also keep odors and liquids from seeping in.
 You can easily brush off its surface, too.

 Canvas is also a good option for pet owners, mainly for its resistance to tears, dirt, and hair.
 This is especially useful when it comes to slipcovers.
-You can remove it when it gets dirty and wash it to get rid of the dirt and hair.
+You can remove it when it gets dirty and wash it to remove dirt and hair.

 The Best Upholstery Fabrics for Senior Living Facilities